Soccer-'Your legacy will be eternal': sporting world pays tribute to Brazilian legend Pele | Sports-Games

 Soccer-'Your legacy will be eternal': sporting world pays tribute to Brazilian legend Pele

-A spokesperson for world soccer's governing body FIFA said the flags at its headquarters had been lowered "as a symbol of mourning and respect."
-The Premier League confirmed that players will also wear black armbands during matches, while Spain's LaLiga said it would observe a minute's silence ahead of games.
+World soccer's governing body FIFA lowered all flags at its headquarters in Zurich "as a symbol of mourning and respect," while the Premier League, EFL and A-League said they would pay tribute to the soccer great through a minute's applause before games.
+The Premier League and EFL added that players will wear black armbands during this weekend's matches, while Spain's LaLiga said it would observe a minute's silence ahead of games.

-Liverpool forward Mohamed Salah shared a picture of Pele on Instagram, writing in the caption: "Farewell to a legend of football."
-Moroccan defender Achraf Hakimi posted a black and white photo of a young Pele smiling, writing on Twitter, "your legacy will be eternal."
+Several footballers took to social media to pay tribute to Pele, with Liverpool's Mohamed Salah sharing a picture of the icon on Instagram, writing in the caption: "Farewell to a legend of football."
+Real Madrid and Croatia midfielder Luka Modric said Pele was "one of the greatest of all time," while Moroccan defender Achraf Hakimi posted a black and white photo of a young Pele smiling, writing on Twitter, "your legacy will be eternal."

-The Australian Professional Leagues (APL) said all A-League games this weekend will hold a minute's applause before kick-off.
-"Paying tribute to an icon.
-Supporters are encouraged to join a moment of applause before every game in the A-League this weekend to celebrate the life and football of @Pele, who has passed away aged 82," the A-League said in a statement on social media.

-Brazilian tennis player Thiago Monteiro, who is in Australia for the United Cup mixed teams tournament, said it was a sad day for Brazil.
+Brazilian tennis player Thiago Monteiro said it was a sad day for Brazil.
 "Pele was our biggest idol in sports.
 He did so much even for the country, to showing Brazil to the world, and we had a lot of respect for him," Monteiro told reporters.

-"I think he was the first athlete in Brazil that we could have this reference, that we could get some of this passion about what we are doing, what we have to do to achieve our dreams, and for sure it was example for us."
+Indian cricket great Sachin Tendulkar said Pele's death was "a great loss to not just football but to the whole world of sports."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)